Aldin322/Yasinusta/readme.txt

 a game (returning HTTP 404), the helper scans the playing feed to recover the newly created game ID automatically, so you no longer get stuck in "Waiting for the game to start" limbo when the opponent accepts instantly.
 Once the real game ID is known the helper now speaks the NDJSON format that the ``/api/bot/game/stream/{gameId}`` endpoint actually returns, so the board stream opens immediately and the engine produces its reply right away instead of waiting for Server-Sent Events frames that never arrive.
 The board stream connection now uses a short read timeout plus automatic reconnects, so if Lichess delays the first update or drops the socket mid-game the helper simply re-attaches and keeps pushing moves instead of hanging forever at "Waiting for the game to start".
+When Lichess omits the ``wtime/btime`` fields for a few moves (which happens right after the game starts in some challenge flows), pass ``--fallback-move-time`` to cap the think time anyway so the engine keeps replying instantly instead of waiting for a full 16-ply fixed-depth search to finish.
 For repeated sparring, supply
 ``--games`` to automatically re-challenge the same opponent, ``--challenge-retries`` to keep retrying when the player is busy, ``--retry-wait`` to control how long to